-Since September 2007, Jack Dellafiora has served as our Chief Compliance Officer and, in that position, Mr. Dellafiora directly oversees our enterprise risk management function and reports to our chief executive officer, the Audit Committee and our Board.
-In fulfilling his risk management responsibilities, Mr. Dellafiora works closely with our internal counsel and other members of senior management including, among others, our chief executive officer, chief financial officer and treasurer, chief investment officer and chief operating officer.
+Since September 2007, Jack Dellafiora has served as our chief compliance officer and, in that position, Mr. Dellafiora directly oversees our enterprise risk management function and reports to our chief executive officer, the Audit Committee and our Board in this capacity.
+In fulfilling his risk management responsibilities, Mr. Dellafiora works closely with our internal counsel and other members of senior management including, among others, our chief executive officer, chief financial officer, treasurer and chief operating officer.

 Our Board, in its entirety, plays an active role in overseeing management of our risks.
 Our Board regularly reviews information regarding our credit, liquidity and operations, as well as the risks associated with each.
-Each committee of our Board plays a distinct role with respect to overseeing management of our risks:
+Each of the following committees of our Board plays a distinct role with respect to overseeing management of our risks:

-• Audit Committee: Our Audit Committee oversees the management of enterprise risks.
-To this end, our Audit Committee meets at least annually (i) to discuss our risk management guidelines, policies and exposures and (ii) with our independent registered public accounting firm to review our internal control environment and other risk exposures.

-- Compensation Committee: Our Compensation Committee oversees the management of risks relating to the fees paid to our Adviser and Administrator under the Advisory Agreement and the Administration Agreement, respectively.
+- Audit Committee: Our Audit Committee oversees the management of enterprise risks.
+To this end, our Audit Committee meets at least annually (i) to discuss our risk management guidelines, policies and exposures and (ii) with our independent registered public accounting firm to review our internal control environment and other risk exposures. - Compensation Committee: Our Compensation Committee oversees the management of risks relating to the fees paid to our Adviser and Administrator under the Advisory Agreement and the Administration Agreement, respectively.
 In fulfillment of this duty, the Compensation Committee meets at least annually to review these agreements.
-In addition, the Compensation Committee reviews the performance of our Adviser to determine whether the compensation paid to our executive officers was reasonable in relation to the nature and quality of services performed and whether the provisions of the Advisory Agreement were being satisfactorily performed. - Ethics, Nominating and Corporate Governance Committee.
-Our Ethics Committee manages risks associated with the independence of our Board and potential conflicts of interest
+In addition, the Compensation

+Committee reviews the performance of our Adviser and our Administrator to determine whether the fees paid to our Adviser and Administrator were reasonable in relation to the nature and quality of services performed and whether the provisions of the Advisory Agreement and the Administration Agreement were being satisfactorily performed.

+• Ethics, Nominating and Corporate Governance Committee.
+Our Ethics Committee manages risks associated with the independence of our Board and potential conflicts of interest.